Maintihami/ur5-pseudo-load/README.md

 ## License

-This project is an open source
+This project is open source and is licensed under the MIT License.

 ## Contact